devitocodespro/Rice-Workshop-2022/README.md

 * This is an excellent *use case from industry*, which represents the bulk of a wave solver close to what would be used in a production environment.
-* We focus on the *stencil part of the propagator*, that is the loops and expressions that Devito generates given the finite-difference approximation of the TTI partial differential equations expressed in the DSL.
+* We focus on the *stencil part of the propagator*, that is, the loops and expressions that Devito generates given the finite-difference approximation of the TTI partial differential equations expressed in the DSL.
 * Several simplifications made to remove what would be noise in this tutorial: